ofekatr/Clean-Architecture/README.md

-#  Clean Architecture Practice
+#  Clean Architecture Practice 🧼

 ## A Full Stack app for practicing <a href="https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html" target="_blank">Clean Architecture</a> and safe JWT authorization.

 ### Implemented in TypeScript with Node.js, Express.js, PostgresQL, TypeORM, GraphQL, TypeGraphQL and React.

-#### Includes an implementation for safe usage of JWT authorization - Using access and refresh tokens mechanism.
+- Includes an implementation for safe usage of JWT authorization - Using access and refresh tokens mechanism.

-- One
 - Two
 - Three